 Ngala Lodge has its own quiet magic - something hard to define.
 It's the attentive yet relaxed service; it's the location, poised high above a quiet cove on a series of burnished cliffs facing the wide expanse of the Atlantic Ocean; it's the individuality and quiet comforts of the rooms, each hand-crafted suite, cool and spacious, most with dazzling views across the lawns that slope down towards the sea.
 No wonder it draws people back time and time again...

-Award-winning Ngala Lodge celebrates its 20th anniversary in 2015 with 6 new luxury sea view suites and a stunning cliff-top infinity pool.
-Situated between the resorts of Bakau and Fajara, it is a small, intimate hotel and has gained a well-deserved reputation with our guests over the years.
+Award-winning Ngala Lodge celebrated its 20th anniversary in 2015 with 6 new luxury sea view suites and a stunning cliff-top infinity pool which are proving extremely popular with its numerous repeat guests.
+Situated between the resorts of Bakau and Fajara, it is a small, intimate hotel and has gained a well-deserved reputation for excellent standards and service over the years.
 As a child-free property, the tropical gardens remain peaceful throughout the day with ample space to find your own secluded spot in which to enjoy a relaxing drink and a quiet book.
 It is a fantastic choice for a romantic break and with one of the best restaurants in The Gambia, you'll find it hard to leave.

 In the evening, the elevated restaurant serves excellent food with daily specials inspired by its English chef, Jonathan Groves.
-Extended during summer 2014, and with a new bar below to make the most of the stunning vista, sunsets can be experienced as never before and you can now observe the chefs at work as your meal is prepared - through a window into the newly-designed kitchen.
+With its comfortable lounge bar below making the most of the stunning vista, sunsets can be experienced as never before and, within the restaurant itself, you can now observe the chefs at work as your meal is prepared.
 Low key entertainment, along with a weekly African night with dancers, create an inviting atmosphere.
 Due to the quality of food on offer, a high proportion of our clients choose to stay on a half board basis, which is a table d'hôte menu with the option to eat à la carte (a small number of unique dishes will be at a supplement).

 Ngala Lodge continues to deserve its well-established reputation with the public for high standards and excellent, friendly service.
 It is a property that is extremely popular with returning guests (so early booking is recommended) and continues to score very highly on our customer questionnaires and with FEEFO, an independent review body.
-Ideally suited to couples looking for peace and quiet or a romantic break, this 'piece of paradise' is also perfect as a honeymoon destination, and may be combined with one of our unique properties.
+Ideally suited to couples looking for peace and quiet or a romantic break, this 'piece of paradise' is also perfect as a honeymoon destination, and is also perfect when combined with one or more of our unique properties.